nspin/malice/README.md

 The `-t` flag causes it to instead run as a transparent TCP proxy, using netfilter to forward connections along to their intended destinations.
 With this option, you will need to direct all of Bob's traffic to the proxy port.

-This iptables rule is probably the easiest way to test out transparent mode (where Malice runs as `$uid`, which must be different from that of Bob):
+This iptables rule is probably the easiest way to test out transparent mode on a single machine (where Malice runs as `$uid`, which must be different from that of Bob):

 ```
 iptables -t nat -A OUTPUT -p tcp -m multiport --dports 80,443 -m owner ! --uid-owner $uid -j REDIRECT --to-port $port